konnektiv/shortcodes-ultimate/readme.txt

 **Improvements**

+- Tabs and accordions/spoilers are now keyboard accessible
 - Tabs are now working better with nested sliders/carousels
 - Improved stability of some responsive elements, such as Google Maps
-- YouTube Advanced parameter descriptions are now more clear
+- YouTube and YouTube Advanced settings descriptions are now more clear

+**Added**

+- New setting `Required user capability` which allows enabling the `Insert Shortcode` button for non-admin users

 **Removed**